emer/emergent/README.md

 * There are 3 main levels of structure: `Network`, `Layer` and `Prjn` (projection).
 The Network calls methods on its Layers, and Layers iterate over both `Neuron` data structures (which have only a minimal set of methods) and the `Prjn`s, to implement the relevant computations.
 The `Prjn` fully manages everything about a projection of connectivity between two layers, including the full list of `Syanpse` elements in the connection.
 There is no "ConGroup" or "ConState" level as was used in C++, which greatly simplifies many things.
 The Layer also has a set of `Pool` elements, one for each level at which inhibition is computed (there is always one for the Layer, and then optionally one for each Sub-Pool of units (*Pool* is the new simpler term for "Unit Group" from C++ emergent).

-* Layers have a `Shape` property, using the `etensor.Shape` type (see `etable` package), which specifies their n-dimensional (tensor) shape.
+* Layers have a `Shape` property, using the `tensor.Shape` type (see `table` package), which specifies their n-dimensional (tensor) shape.
 Standard layers are expected to use a 2D Y*X shape (note: dimension order is now outer-to-inner or *RowMajor* now), and a 4D shape then enables `Pools` ("unit groups") as hypercolumn-like structures within a layer that can have their own local level of inihbition, and are also used extensively for organizing patterns of connectivity.

 # Packages